-World of Warcraft’s new Shadowlands expansion features eight new dungeons, which are one of the best ways to gear up your new characters.
+World of Warcraft’s Shadowlands expansion features eight new dungeons, which are one of the best ways to gear up your characters.
 Here’s the ultimate TL;DR guide – with everything you need to know for each boss in each dungeon.
 Read it as you run to the next fight!

 Four dungeons are available in WoW Shadowlands as you level up your character; they also offer level-60 gear when you reach max level.
 The other four become available once you cap.
 You can use our WoW Shadowlands leveling guide to reach level 60, at 60, each of these dungeons offers Conduits for almost all classes, the upgrade items that plug into your Soulbind talent tree back at your Covenant headquarters, giving you extra power and/or abilities.
 Memories of the Runecarver can also drop in dungeons, giving you recipes for your WoW Shadowlands legendary items, and they drop up to item level 184 loot on Mythic difficulty.